 For an Eduarts Hub to be successful, we rely on well-established and motivated partners to serve as community connectors.
 We want the Hub to be as useful and relevant as possible for each unique culture in every region of the country.
 We look for input from our partners on:

-- suggestions for local facilitators
+- suggestions for presenters and poster presenters

 - an appropriate venue and catering